 Client updates with new property value.

 5.5.
-Client tries to change unknown node with failed command
+Client tries to change invalid node id

 -